hth313/boost41/doc/program.rst

 XEQ>GTO
 =======

-Drops one level from the return stack, essentially it converts the last ``XEQ`` to be a ``GTO`` instead.
+Drop one level from the return stack, essentially it converts the last ``XEQ`` to be a ``GTO`` instead.

 .. index:: program control; RTN?